gillum14/SQL-Fundamentals/03-Filtering-Data/notes.md

 ORDER BY column;
 ```

-The `WHERE` clause filters records **before** sorting occurs.
+The `WHERE` clause filters records before sorting occurs.

----

-# Lab Summary

-During this lab I practiced:

-- Exploring table structures
-- Filtering records with `WHERE`
-- Finding exact matches
-- Using `LIKE`
-- Searching with wildcard patterns
-- Identifying vulnerable systems
-- Investigating employee information

 ---